 Across the OMRON Group, each organization has been strictly implementing a PDCA cycle.
 In this cycle, an improvement plan is formulated, the plan is implemented, and the degree of achievement is evaluated.
 This evaluation leads to the next improvement, and the cycle is repeated.
 Strict implementation of a PDCA cycle helps ensure the safety and quality of products, enabling continuous improvement of quality and prevention of quality-related problems.
-Concurrently, auditing has been conducted to measure the efficacy of quality management systems since fiscal 2011.
+Concurrently, The Group has been conducting auditing to measure the efficacy of quality management systems.

 As for substances that may adversely impact the environment or society, the Group has constructed a chemical substances management system in order to quickly respond to customer inquiries and provide necessary information.

-The Global Procurement and Quality Management HQ, a corporate headquarters division, has a well-established structure to support quality enhancement on a global scale, through quality approval for purchased parts and advancement of failure analysis technologies.
+The Global Procurement, Quality and Logistics Management HQ, a corporate headquarters division, has a well-established structure to support quality enhancement on a global scale, through quality approval for purchased parts and advancement of failure analysis technologies.
 As for purchased parts, for example, a system of evaluating and certifying suppliers' process quality is implemented to ensure the highest possible product quality throughout the world.

-In fiscal 2019, the OMRON Groups strengthened its efforts to avoid silent changes* that the company started in fiscal 2016, increasing the number of processed items to purchase integratedly.
-OMRON will continue the efforts.
+Also, the OMRON Group will continue its efforts to prevent silent changes* by increasing and improving the number of processed items to purchase integratedly.

 At the OMRON Group companies, quality audits are performed on a regular basis.
 The objective is to continuously improve the compatibility and effectiveness of quality management processes and upgrade their level by implementing their PDCA cycle.
-The Global Procurement and Quality Management HQ is committed to resolving issues faced by each Group company through the implementation of quality management systems.
+The Global Procurement, Quality and Logistics Management HQ is committed to resolving issues faced by each Group company through the implementation of quality management systems.